learning-dev/udacity-MLND/capstone/capstone_report.md

 **Tensor shape**
 - 6877 words
 - Each word padded to have 14 characters
-- Each character represented by 16x8 image
+- Each character represented by a 16x8 image

 Padded Data shape
 (6877, 14, -1)